-Green Dot Program: The Green Dot violence prevention strategy is designed to engage the entire campus in proactive and reactive bystander intervention to prevent and eliminate power based gender violence on campus, and to change the culture that enables it.
-It includes training students regarded as socially influential campus members who then role model the values of Green Dot to their peer groups.
-All student leaders receive Green Dot information as part of their required training in sexual misconduct education and prevention.
+Green Dot Violence Prevention Strategy: This strategy is designed to engage the entire campus in bystander the prevention and elimination of all types of sexual harassment on campus via safe bystander intervention actions that are proactive and reactive (Green Dots).
+While faculty, staff and students can learn these steps through Green Dot Overviews, the strategy relies on those students with social capital that can influence their peers.
+These campus members receive intensive training and then role model the values of Green Dot to their peer groups.
+Many student leaders receive Green Dot information as part of their required training in sexual misconduct education and prevention.

-The College also provides ongoing training and events that are open to students, faculty, and staff.
+The College also provides ongoing awareness-raising and educational events that are open to all students, faculty, and staff.
 These programs include: